From Curiosity to Backdoor: How I Found a Stealthy Persistence Technique in EC2 Instance Connect

 Three scripts.
 Root-owned.
 Let me see what they do:

 Just a wrapper with a 5-second timeout.
-The real logic must be in eic_curl_authorized_keys
+The real logic must be in eic_curl_authorized_keys.

 The Revelation: SSH Daemon Trusts Script Output Completely

-, I understood the flow:
+After reading through eic_curl_authorized_keys, I understood the flow:

 SSH daemon needs to authenticate a user